-I am always looking for possibilites to increase private and professional efficiency without getting stressed about it.
-Unfortunately, internet services often use proprietary data structures and exporting data is not easy.
-Besides that, trusting those services and saving my data on their servers is difficult for me.
+I am always looking for opportunities to sort my thoughts, take notes and plan tasks and thus, to increase private and professional efficiency.
+Internet services often use proprietary data structures and exporting data in a platform-independent manner is not possible.
+Besides that, trusting those services and saving my data on their cloud is difficult for me.

 We love Scandinavia and the coastal regions of Germany where I grew up.
 Due to professional reason, I needed to leave the North Sea coast.
 This is most probably the reason why we always travel north for vacation, most often during the last years to Sweden or Denmark...Travel, Vacation, Denmark, Sweden